Buildings & History

 Student & University Services Facilities

-Elton & Doris Todd Dining Hall/Jacks and Deborah Tingle Student Life Center was completed in 2005.
+Elton & Doris Todd Dining Hall/Jack and Deborah Tingle Student Life Center was completed in 2005.
 This 52,000 sq. ft. facility seats 1,200 students for dining and includes the Edna Hartness Presidential Dining Room on the upper level.
-The lower level is the Student Life Center which houses the ’63-’64 Grill, the Ward Family Bookstore, the George Bomar Mass Communication Department, and the Neb Cline Office Suite for Campus Ministries and Student Engagement Departments.
+The lower level is the Student Life Center which houses the Chick-fil-A, NGU Snack Shack, The 1892 Place, the George Bomar Mass Communication Department, and the Neb Cline Office Suite for Campus Ministries and Student Engagement Departments.
 Also, the Cline Suite includes the Patt McCaskill Fero music and conference room.

 Wood’s General Store has been operating since 1881.
 When it first opened, it was Tigerville’s first post office and was run by Lemuel Jenning.
 The store then passed into the hands of the Wood family.
 It was eventually called the T.P.
 Wood Store and was run by Thornton Pralo Wood ran the store with his wife Helen and son Willie.
 When Wood died in 1995, his son closed the store and post office in 1996.
 The store was purchased by North Greenville University and was restored and is now known as Wood’s General Store.
 The store now functions as a shop for NGU gear such as: apparel, stickers, water bottles, mugs, and more.
 It also houses the Helen R. Wood Post Office, the hub for all NGU mailing, and serves as the pickup location for books ordered through Slingshot.